What Does a Car Warranty Cover?

 You may be able to buy a separate tire warranty through your tire manufacturer.
 A typical tire warranty lasts 4 to 6 years or a certain number of miles or amount of tread life.
 Generally, this warranty is included in your tire purchase by default.

-Tire warranties will not cover certain issues, including punctured tires caused by road hazards, vandalism, and other issues.
-However, they should cover any unexpected failures within the first few years of ownership.
+Tire warranties will not cover certain issues, including punctured tires caused by road hazards, vandalism, etc. However, they should cover any unexpected failures within the first few years of ownership.

 Final Word on Car Warranties